romdalf/dwgc2021/README.md

   - 1 to 5 tickets for the Backup team for the Application backup
   - 1 to 3 tickets for the Security team (Compliance, IAM, scan, ...)

-At the end of this "journey", without any automation, 4 to 6 weeks would have passed, about 2 with a certain degree of automation.
+At the end of this "journey", without any automation, at best 4 to 6 weeks would have passed, about 2 with a certain degree of automation.
 Guess what... at this stage, there is not yet an application being deployed or a connection to a clustered DB within the organization!

+Considering the above within a large organization like Google, no wonder why they kicked off a project like Kubernetes to build a full infrastructure and dependency abstraction framework to shortcut the lead time and SLA driven teams.

+Once onboarded on the Kubernetes platform, the above example will not take weeks or days, but a couple of minutes.

 ##